-Document Part and Item Number of Form 10-K Into Which Incorporated Document which incorporated.
-Proxy Statement for the 2007 Annual Meeting of Shareholders Items 10 through 14 of Part III
+Part and Item Number of Form 10-K Into Which Incorporated Items 10 through 14 of Part III

-Solely for purposes of computing such value and without thereby admitting that such persons are affiliates of the Registrant, shares held by directors and executive officers of the Registrant are deemed to be held by affiliates of the Registrant.
+^{} Solely for purposes of computing such value and without thereby admitting that such persons are affiliates of the Registrant, shares held by directors and executive officers of the Registrant are deemed to be held by affiliates of the Registrant.
 Shares held are those shares beneficially owned for purposes of Rule 13d-3 under the Securities Exchange Act of 1934 but excluding shares subject to stock options.